Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

+- Added navigation drawer as a separate class
-- Added completed and pending issues layout
+- Added Technician reviews rough layout

 ## (  ) Creating and Styling the layouts